shixiaoquan/reactnavigation.org.cn/docs/Navigation-Actions.md

----
-id: navigation-actions
-title: NavigationActions reference
-sidebar_label: NavigationActions reference
----
+# Navigation Actions

-All `NavigationActions` return an object that can be sent to the router using `navigation.dispatch()` method.
+All Navigation Actions return an object that can be sent to the router using `navigation.dispatch()` method.

 Note that if you want to dispatch react-navigation actions you should use the action creators provided in this library.

 The following actions are supported:
 * [Navigate](#Navigate) - Navigate to another route
-* [Reset](#reset) - Replace current state with a new state
+* [Reset](#Reset) - Replace current state with a new state
 * [Back](#Back) - Go back to previous state
 * [Set Params](#SetParams) - Set Params for given route
 * [Init](#Init) - Used to initialize first state if state is undefined